BCD vs Direct Mount

 That third point is huge for mountain bikers and gravel riders who want easier climbing gears.

-The Direct Mount Problem : Brand Compatibility
+The Direct Mount Problem: Brand Compatibility

 Here's the frustrating part: major brands use different Direct Mount patterns that don't work together.
+The two main systems are:

 • SRAM 8-bolt pattern (used by SRAM, RaceFace, and others)